 - The Eclipse Paho project, and MQTT.org, have free downloads of the latest telemetry clients and samples for a range of programming languages.
 Use these sites to help you develop sample programs for publishing and subscribing IBM MQ Telemetry Transport, and for adding security features. - The IBM Messaging Telemetry Clients SupportPac is no longer available for download.
 If you have a previously downloaded copy, it has the following contents: - The MA9B version of the IBM Messaging Telemetry Clients SupportPac included a compiled sample application (mqttv3app.jar) and associated client library (mqttv3.jar).
-They were provided in the following directories: - ma9c/SDK/clients/java/org.eclipse.paho.sample.mqttv3app.jar - ma9c/SDK/clients/java/org.eclipse.paho.client.mgttv3.jar - In the MA9C version of this SupportPac, the /SDK/ directory and contents was removed: - Only the source for the sample application (mqttv3app.jar) was provided.
+They were provided in the following directories: - ma9b/SDK/clients/java/org.eclipse.paho.sample.mqttv3app.jar - ma9b/SDK/clients/java/org.eclipse.paho.client.mqttv3.jar - In the MA9C version of this SupportPac, the /SDK/ directory and contents was removed: - Only the source for the sample application (mqttv3app.jar) was provided.
 It was in this directory:

-'''

-ma9c/clients/java/samples/org/eclipse/paho/sample/mqttv3app/.java
+ma9c/clients/java/samples/org/eclipse/paho/sample/mqttv3app/.java ma9c/clients/java/org.eclipse.paho.client.mqttv3-1.0.2.jar

-'''